Friday, October 31, 2008

 Gittin 83 - No Strings Attached to the Get!

 Rabbi Eliezer validated a Get with a condition "You are permitted to marry any man but so-and-so."
-Rabbi Eliezer’s learning was supreme, but after his death many Rabbis got together to disprove this teaching of his.
+Rabbi Eliezer's learning was supreme, but many Rabbis reunited to disprove his teaching after his death.
 However, all but one of their rebuttals had potential flaws.

-The undisputable proof came from Rabbi Elazar ben Azaria.
-He deduced the requirement of complete severance from the term that the Torah used, "Kritut," as opposed to a possible shorter word "Karet."
-This, according to Rabbi Elazar Ben Azaria, teaches that temporary conditions in the Get are valid, but permanent are not.
+The indisputable proof came from Rabbi Elazar ben Azaria.
+He deduced the requirement of complete severance from the term that the Torah used, "Kritut," instead of a possible shorter word, "Karet."
+According to Rabbi Elazar Ben Azaria, this teaches that temporary conditions in the Get are valid but not permanent ones.

 Wednesday, October 1, 2008